A-lesaca/Algorithmic-trading-bot-/README.md

 - Python 3.9+
 - MySQL server (or use SQLite for local testing)
-- For install the requirements please remember to make it through a venv
+- When instalilng dependencies always do it  through a virtual environment

 ---